Caltrans Press Release:

 Senate Bill (SB) 1, also known as the Road Repair and Accountability Act of 2017, is a substantial and consistent funding source that invests $5.4 billion into California’s deteriorating transportation infrastructure through gas tax and vehicle registration fee revenue.
 In November 2018, SB 1 was in jeopardy of being repealed via Proposition 6.
-On Tuesday, September 11, Del Norte County Board of Supervisors heard about the impacts Proposition 6 will have on the local economy if it passes.
-The region stands to lose $136 million in transportation funding and 7,000 jobs that will be brought to the Del Norte County region over the next 4 years if Proposition 6 passes.
-For more information about the benefits SB 1 brings to Del Norte County and to the State of California, click the following link: Senate Bill 1 Fact Sheet.
+On Tuesday, September 11, the Del Norte County Board of Supervisors heard about the impacts Proposition 6.
+Proposition 6 was ultimately defeated, and the estimated $136 million in transportation funding and 7,000 jobs that will be brought to the Del Norte County region over the next 4 years thanks to SB 1 have been protected.

 The Crescent City Council approved 13 wayfinding sign designs on Monday, July 2, 2018 to be placed along U.S. 101.
 The signs will direct visitors to attractive destinations within the city limits such as Battery Point Lighthouse, Beachfront Park, B Street Pier, the Dog Park, and more.
 Multiple signs will be installed downtown, along U.S. 101, and near the destination locations.
 The 15-foot signs will highlight the City’s public amenities and promote a sense of place.